Scope has warned that millions of disabled people could be being blocked from accessing vital online services.

 Today (Wednesday 23 September) is the legal deadline for public sector websites to meet regulations.
 These set a legal duty for public sector bodies to make their websites accessible.

 The findings have led to fears that many public sector websites are likely to miss today’s deadline.
-Despite being two years since legislation came into force.
+Despite being 2 years since legislation came into force.
 This will make it harder for disabled people to access vital services.

 The issues we found